lumizila/PathPlanningAStar/README.md

 python3 aStarPython.py
 ```

-The output of the program is a video that shows how a robot would follow the path found by the algorithm.
 In order to increase flexibility when testing the program with different settings, the user is prompted with several questions as below:

 ```